Beating bowel cancer together

 Here are some tips on how to get into good sleep habits:

-• Don’t eat or watch TV in bed, but make it a place only for relaxing or sleeping.
+• Don’t eat or watch TV in bed, use it only for relaxing or sleeping

-The NHS Choices Better Sleep page has more information on coping with sleep problems.
+The NHS Better Health: Every mind matters page has more information on coping with sleep problems.

 Managing fatigue